zyedidia/micro/runtime/help/options.md

 # Options

-Micro stores all of the user configuration in its configuration directory.
+Micro stores all of the user configuration in its configuration directory, and all temporary/state files in its state directory.

+### Configuration directory

 Micro uses `$MICRO_CONFIG_HOME` as the configuration directory.
 If this environment variable is not set, it uses `$XDG_CONFIG_HOME/micro` instead.
 If